BSPLAZA/WhisperKey/docs/CURRENT_STATUS.md

 ### 🔧 What Needs Improvement

+#### 1. ~~Recording Tab Terminology~~ ✅ FIXED (12:30 PM)
+**What Was Fixed**:
+- Changed "Silence sensitivity" to "Microphone sensitivity"
+- Converted to user-friendly 1-5 scale with descriptive levels
+- Added clear help text for each sensitivity level
+- Organized into logical sections with better visual hierarchy
+- Now intuitive for non-technical users

-#### 1. Recording Tab Terminology (Priority: HIGH)
+#### 2. General Tab UI Design (Priority: HIGH)
 **Current Issues**:
-- "Silence sensitivity" is confusing
-- Users don't understand what the sliders control
-- Labels don't match mental model
+- Layout feels less polished than other tabs
+- Could use better visual organization
+- Test hotkey area needs refinement

-**Proposed Changes**:
+**Proposed Improvements**:
-- Rename to "Microphone Sensitivity" or "Recording Threshold"
+- Better visual hierarchy
+- More consistent spacing
+- Polish the hotkey test area
-- Better descriptions explaining the effect
+- Match the quality of Recording tab
-- Visual feedback showing current levels
-- Presets for common scenarios

-#### 2. Onboarding UI Polish (Priority: MEDIUM)
+#### 3. Onboarding UI Polish (Priority: MEDIUM)
 **Current Issues**:
 - Functional but not visually stunning
 - Some spacing issues